eoneoff/kottans-backend/README.md

+# Kottans Backend

 Though I was familiar with most of the material it was still very interesting to review it.
 I especially enjoyed the udacity git course.

 ## Unix shell